Mopolo/mopolo.github.io/source/_experiences/03-osedea.md

 I started as an intern and continued on as an employee.

 The company was small when I started so I had the opportunity to build/discover a lot.

+It was also my first time working on MacOS and with a different keyboard layout than the french one.